Shorting in Speculative Markets

 \section{Introduction}

-As \cite{KA2005} elaborate, many classical economists argued that the purchase of securities for re-sale rather than for investment income was the engine that generated numerous historical asset price bubbles.
+As \cite{KA2005} elaborate, many classical economists argued that the purchase of securities for re-sale rather than for investment income was the engine that generated asset price bubbles.
 To explain such \emph{speculation} in a dynamic equilibrium model, \cite{harrisonkreps78} study risk-neutral agents with fluctuating heterogeneous beliefs.
 In their model, long positions can be financed at a constant interest rate and short-selling is ruled out.
-The buyer of an asset thus acquires both a stream of future dividends and an option to resell which in combination with fluctuating beliefs guarantees that speculators are willing to pay more for an asset than they would pay if they were forced to hold the asset to maturity; that is, risk-neutral investors would pay to be allowed to speculate. \cite{scheinkmanxiong03} added trading costs and showed that these models generate a correlation between trading volume and overpricing,\footnote{See also \cite{BerestyckiBruggemaMonneauScheinkman.16}.} a characteristic of several of the major bubble episodes in the last three centuries.\footnote{See e.g.\ \cite{CNW06} on the South Sea bubble, \cite{HS07} on the Roaring Twenties, \cite{ofek03} and \cite{Cochrane02} on the internet bubble, \cite{xiongyu} on the Chinese warrant bubble.}
+The buyer of an asset thus acquires both a stream of future dividends and an option to resell which in combination with fluctuating beliefs guarantees that speculators are willing to pay more for an asset than they would pay if they were forced to hold the asset to maturity; that is, risk-neutral investors would pay to be allowed to speculate. \cite{scheinkmanxiong03} considered a model where heterogeneous beliefs result from agents' overconfidence on different public signals and added trading costs, and showed that these models generate a correlation between trading volume and overpricing,\footnote{See also \cite{BerestyckiBruggemaMonneauScheinkman.16}.} a characteristic of several major bubble episodes in the last three centuries.\footnote{See e.g.\ \cite{CNW06} on the South Sea bubble, \cite{HS07} on the Roaring Twenties, \cite{ofek03} and \cite{Cochrane02} on the internet bubble, \cite{xiongyu} on the Chinese warrant bubble.}